xxxiyxh/code-for-IST/Quadratic Form/Readme.md

-# Linear Amplitude Function
+# Quardratie Form

-This repository contains the source code and related data for the QP Linear Amplitude Function.
+This repository contains the source code and related data for the QP Quardratie Form.
 The project includes various versions of the code with different defects implanted and tools for evaluating and testing the function's performance, particularly in the context of defect detection and measurement.

 ## Files and Their Functions

-- `amplitude.py`: This is the bug-free version of the code implementing the Linear Amplitude Function.
+- `quadratic.py`: This is the bug-free version of the code implementing the Linear Amplitude Function.
-- `amplitude_defect.py` to `amplitude_defect4.py`: These are versions of the code with four different types of defects implanted, intended for testing and evaluation purposes.
+- `quadratic_defect.py` to `quadratic_defect4.py`: These are versions of the code with four different types of defects implanted, intended for testing and evaluation purposes.
 - `test_main.py`: This script is used to test the defective versions of the code and generate an initial set of test cases.
 - `apfd_ddrt.py`, `apfd_drt.py`, `apfd_rpt.py`, `apfd_rt.py`: These scripts calculate the APFD (Average Percentage of Fault Detection) values after applying four different testing strategies.
 - `depth.py`: This script calculates the depth of the quantum circuit used in the testing.